SATS

 When do the SATs take place?

-SATs take place towards the start of May each year.
-All schools throughout the country are doing the test at the same time.
-They begin on a Monday and usually finish on the Thursday in the same week.
+All schools across the country complete the tests at the same time.
+They begin on the Monday and finish on the Thursday of the same week.